husein14azimi/jwt/readme.md

 class CombinedUserProfileViewSet(RetrieveModelMixin, UpdateModelMixin, viewsets.GenericViewSet):
     serializer_class = CombinedUserPersonSerializer
+    # the permission is to prevent the error caused by anonymous user (that has no email) to enter the view.
+    permission_classes = [IsAuthenticated]

     def get_queryset(self):
         # Allow only the user or admin to access their profile